 ECUAMOD has been developed in cooperation with the Instituto de Altos Estudios Nacionales (IAEN), and the EUROMOD team at the Institute for Social and Economic Research (ISER) at the University of Essex.
-The newest available version of ECUAMOD is based on the National Income and Expenditure Survey in Rural and Urban households (Encuesta Nacional de Ingresos y Gastos de Hogares Urbanos y Rurales, ENIGHUR) 2011/12 allowing for representative results on the national and sub-national level.
-Policies are simulated for 2011 through 2017 (based on updated household-level data from 2011/2012).
+The current ECUAMOD country partner is Facultad Latinoamericana de Ciencias Sociales Sede Ecuador (FLACSO).
+The latest available version of ECUAMOD is based on the National Income and Expenditure Survey in Rural and Urban households (Encuesta Nacional de Ingresos y Gastos de Hogares Urbanos y Rurales, ENIGHUR) 2011/12 allowing for representative results on the national and sub-national level.
+Policies are simulated for 2011 through 2019 (based on updated household-level data from 2011/2012).

 After ECUAMOD was launched in 2016, three training courses have taken place in Quito, Ecuador with government officials and researchers including representatives from the Central Bank of Ecuador and the Ministries of Economic Policy and Finance of Ecuador.
 In 2018, a conference on income redistribution and the role of tax-benefit systems in Latin America was organized with the aim to provide a space for discussion between academics and policy makers from Ecuador and other Latin American countries.
 On this base the close liaison and exchange with co-ordinators of LATINMOD, the first set of harmonized cross-country models for Latin America, will continue to foster the learning between neighbouring countries.